Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Install through reference architecture

-The Optimizely Foundation reference architecture is an open source option to install an Optimizely solution with multiple products.
+The Optimizely Foundation reference architecture is an open-source option for installing an Optimizely solution with multiple products.
 Foundation offers a structured and modular starting point, allowing you to select products as projects to include or exclude from the solution.
 See Optimizely Foundation to learn how to install and get started.

 Install CMS

-Install an CMS website, empty or with the "Alloy" sample templates.
+Install a CMS website, empty or with the "Alloy" sample templates.

 📘